The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - Verify that your ESX host has the required disk space to perform operations on the host.
 For more information, see Investigating disk space on an ESX host (1003564).

 - When a virtual machine is inaccessible from vCenter Server or is connected directly to the ESX/ESXi host using the vSphere Client, Update Manager fails because it cannot verify the power status of the virtual machine and, therefore, cannot put the host into Maintenance Mode.
-To troubleshoot this issue, see Determining why multiple virtual machines are inaccessible (1019000).
+To troubleshoot this issue, see Assessing commonalities of an outage affecting multiple virtual machines (1019000).

 - If you are applying multiple updates at once, the multiple tasks may take a long time to complete.
 To troubleshoot this issue, see vCenter operation times out with the error: Operation failed since another task is in progress (1004790).